 Honestly, who still shops in brick-and-mortar stores anymore?
 Parcel targets the online shopping aficionado, rendering it ideal for anyone who’s constantly expecting a package at their doorstep.

 The tracking app works with more than 250 services — including mainstays such as UPS, USPS, and FedEx — allowing you to see where your packages are at a glance with little more than a tracking number.
-Push notifications and Spotlight integration are just an added plus.
+Push notifications require a premium subscription for $3 per year.

 Having to work with PDF files is a fact of life, and PDF Expert makes that task a little easier.
 Not only does the minimalist software allow you to fill out forms and merge PDFs, but it also grants you a host of tools for editing, annotating, and signing files on the fly.
 Moreover, it’s compatible with Apple’s Continuity and Handoff features, so you can swap devices while in the middle of a document without fear of losing your work.